Pages for invidual installments:

 The film series as a whole provides examples of:

-- Anvilicious: Frank Miller, Irvin Kershner and especially Paul Verhoeven are not aiming for subtlety here (in fact, Verhoeven has never even heard of such a concept).
-The movies gleefully raise Anviliciousness to an art form, bombarding the viewer with Drugs Are Bad and There Are No Good Executives.
+- Anvilicious: Drugs Are Bad and There Are No Good Executives.
+Frank Miller, Irvin Kershner and especially Paul Verhoeven are not aiming for subtlety here (in fact, Verhoeven has never even heard of such a concept).
+The movies gleefully raise Anviliciousness to an art form, bombarding the viewer with those two messages.

 - Awesome Music: The main theme is a suitable precursor to Klendathu Drop.

 - Ensemble Dark Horse: The ED-209.
 Who's a cute widdle stupid Mecha Mook?
 Yes you are, yes you are!
 That nigh-unstoppable killing machine had a wide audience as a kids' toy.

 - Everyone Is Jesus in Purgatory: Paul Verhoeven states that Murphy / RoboCop was deliberately conceived as a Christ figure.
 He dies an incredibly torturous death, gets resurrected, walks on water, and is the people's only hope in this Crapsack World.
 Also, he kicks ass.

 - First Installment Wins: RoboCop (1987) is an undisputed action/sci-fi classic, and set a benchmark that future Robocop media would struggle to meet.

 - Friendly Fandoms: Despite being each others' biggest opponents when it comes to cross-media matchups, RoboCop and Terminator more or less share the same general audience.
 Unsurprisingly, this also extends to fellow Science Fiction-Horror franchises Alien and Predator which were both at their apex around the same time RoboCop and Terminator first got started.
 While Robocop is the least associated with the horror genre than the other three, Robocop enjoys fandom benefits from many a horror fan as well.